Kinetic models of opinion-driven epidemic dynamics modulated by graphons: A simplification of the model

-where each $c_J^\infty(x)$ denotes the quantity $c_J^\eq(t,x)$ computed at the corresponding final distribution.
-Notice that a particular situation occurs when we suppose that the opinion exchanges are much faster than the evolution of the epidemic, which happens when $\tau \ll 1$.
+A particular situation occurs when we suppose that the opinion exchanges are much faster than the evolution of the epidemic, which happens when $\tau \ll 1$.
 In this case, one expects the distribution functions $f_J$ to quickly reach the corresponding steady state \eqref{eq:local equilibria opinion FP-SIR}.
+Therefore, in the limit $\tau \to 0$ we can formally replace $\mathbf{f}$ with $\mathbf{f}^\eq = (f_J^\eq)_{J \in \mathcal{C}}$ in the kinetic SIR system \eqref{eq:vectorial model simplified}, to recover the equation